 Online Reporting of accidents and incidents at work Click Here

-"Cleaning Windows Safely" - Accredited Training Course
+Face-2-Face “Cleaning Windows Safely” IOSH Accredited Training

 What is a Health and Safety Policy?

-A health and safety policy sets out your general approach and objectives (your vision) and the arrangements you have put in place for managing health and safety in your business.
+Employers with five or more employees should have a written health and safety policy and risk assessment.
+This safety policy sets out your general approach and objectives (your vision) and the arrangements you have put in place for managing health and safety in your business.
 It is a unique document that says who does what, when and how.
 It shows your staff, and others, your commitment to health and safety and simply describes how you will implement and monitor your health and safety controls.
+Click Here for an Example Health and Safety Policy

 What is a risk assessment?